 30. Followerwonk

-Followerwonk mainly explores Twitter platforms for user profiles or their bios for keywords that relate to your business or brand.
-You can also use some of the relevant features of the software for free in exchange for Twitter information which is a bargain.
+Followerwonk mainly explores X platforms for user profiles or their bios for keywords that relate to your business or brand.
+You can also use some of the relevant features of the software for free in exchange for X information which is a bargain.

 32. Quora

-Quora is basically a question and answer tool.
-Where the questions and answers are user-generated.
-Quora is a good tool to help you search for reporters and influencers as well as perform assessments.
+Quora is one of the most popular question-and-answer PR tools.
+On this platform, questions and answers are user-generated.
+Quora is a good tool to help you search for reporters and influencers, and perform assessments.

 Pricing: Free